mcmullengreg/mcmullengreg/content/code.md

     - Development of HTML, CSS, JS including establishing our own code framework.
     - Development of Cascade CMS components, shortcode system and various templates, and code formats.
 * [Gregory A McMullen](http://gregoryamcmullen.com) - This website
-  * Currently running on Hugo
+  * Currently running on Hugo and Netlify

 ## Past Projects